Numerical weather prediction: Ensembles

 In a single model-based approach, the ensemble forecast is usually evaluated in terms of an average of the individual forecasts concerning one forecast variable, as well as the degree of agreement between various forecasts within the ensemble system, as represented by their overall spread.
 Ensemble spread is diagnosed through tools such as spaghetti diagrams, which show the dispersion of one quantity on prognostic charts for specific time steps in the future.
 Another tool where ensemble spread is used is a meteogram, which shows the dispersion in the forecast of one quantity for one specific location.
 It is common for the ensemble spread to be too small to include the weather that actually occurs, which can lead to forecasters misdiagnosing model uncertainty; this problem becomes particularly severe for forecasts of the weather about ten days in advance.
 When ensemble spread is small and the forecast solutions are consistent within multiple model runs, forecasters perceive more confidence in the ensemble mean, and the forecast in general.
 Despite this perception, a spread-skill relationship is often weak or not found, as spread-error correlations are normally less than 0.6, and only under special circumstances range between 0.6–0.7.
+The relationship between ensemble spread and forecast skill varies substantially depending on such factors as the forecast model and the region for which the forecast is made.

 In the same way that many forecasts from a single model can be used to form an ensemble, multiple models may also be combined to produce an ensemble forecast.
 This approach is called multi-model ensemble forecasting, and it has been shown to improve forecasts when compared to a single model-based approach.
 Models within a multi-model ensemble can be adjusted for their various biases, which is a process known as superensemble forecasting.
 This type of forecast significantly reduces errors in model output.